movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 The durable commit path writes finalized metadata, forces it through the device cache, writes all readable superblock mirrors, forces a second cache barrier, and only then publishes the generation in memory.
-Data references are now included, but the full path is not exposed through VFS operations.
+Data references are included in the published transaction.

 Regular file reads use sector-sized buffers indexed by `(vnode, file offset)`.
 `VOP_STRATEGY` fills a logical buffer from inline, hole, uncompressed, or compressed extents, using the physical device buffers underneath.
-This lets reads observe a delayed-allocation dirty buffer before writeback.
-The strategy write side and delayed allocation are not connected yet, but the lower data writer can now allocate one uncompressed COW sector, retain its ordered payload, replace an overlapping file-extent item while preserving left and right mappings, update its physical checksum, and serialize inode size and allocated-byte changes.
+A vnode-locked `VOP_WRITE` reads or zero-fills one sector, applies `uiomove()` to a temporary copy, reserves data and pessimistic metadata space, and immediately attaches the sector to the open transaction.
+Successful sectors are reflected in clean logical buffers; the strategy read side overlays transaction-owned ordered payloads if such a buffer is reclaimed before commit.
+Strategy writeback remains disabled because it cannot safely mutate tree and inode state without the vnode lock.

 Mounted trees use persistent roots and take a locked location snapshot for each read search.
 A write search retains the root write lock and publishes